Can Invisalign Close Missing Tooth Gap?: An Effective Solution in 2026

 Invisalign

+With the rising popularity of modern treatments, one of the common questions are - can Invisalign close missing tooth gap?
+The answer is yes!
 While braces are a suitable option to treat spaces between teeth, many patients opt for Invisalign in Singapore due to obvious reasons like comfort and aesthetics (no need for noticeable metal wires to close the gap).
-The Invisalign system is equally equipped to treat spaces between teeth and may in fact be more effective as each treatment plan and set of aligners are uniquely customised.
+This system is equally equipped to treat spaces between teeth and may in fact be more effective as each treatment plan and set of aligners are uniquely customised.

 Patients are also required to remove their aligners during meals and while brushing and flossing, ensuring healthier gums and teeth.
-In cases where a big gap is present, Invisalign may be used in tandem with dental bonding or veneers to close the gap fully.
-If gum infection is present, it must first be treated before going ahead with Invisalign treatment.
+In cases where a big gap is present, this treatment may be used in tandem with dental bonding or veneers to close the gap fully.
+If gum infection is present, it must first be treated before going ahead with the treatment.

 Dental bonding